Teen has Olympic chance she thought would be 4 years away

 "For somebody that's young and just joined the team to show that kind of patience ... that's why she's here," U.S. coach Robb Stauber said.

-Barnes followed up a night later with her second goal in two games, scoring on another power play in the first period of a %href_on(file:
+Barnes followed up a night later with her second goal in two games, scoring on another power play in the first period of a 4-2 win over Canada.
+She also had an assist in a 5-0 win over Sweden.

+She hasn't scored since, but Barnes is getting ice time against Canada.
+The United States plays Canada again Friday night, this time in San Jose, California, in the latest of the two powerhouses' pre-Olympic tour.

+Stauber said Barnes has a great mind for both hockey and the style the U.S. wants to play in trying to end the Americans' 20-year drought without Olympic gold.